 |---|---|---|

-| Colonoscopy | Tube with light and camera inserted through the anus into the lower intestine; biopsies can be taken; special diet/fasting required; can be uncomfortable. | Every 10 years starting at age 45; genetic risk may need every 1-5 years. |
+| Colonoscopy | A tube with a light and video camera is inserted through the anus into regions of the lower intestine.
+Biopsies can be taken here.
+Special diet and fasting are required before.
+It can be uncomfortable. | Every 10 years starting at age 45.
+Genetic risk factors increase frequency to every 1-5 years. |

-| CT colonography (virtual colonoscopy) | X-rays and CT scans take 3D pictures of the rectum/colon; no sedation; catheter placed into rectum; less invasive; special diet/fasting required. | Often every 5 years; follow clinician guidance. |
+| CT colonography (virtual colonoscopy) | X-rays and CT scans take 3D pictures of the inside of the rectum and colon.
+Sedation is not required.
+A catheter is placed into the rectum.
+It is less invasive.
+Special diet and fasting are required before. | Every 5 years. |